 - Incurred within the allowed project term

 The following are required evidences to support your expense claim:

 - Appropriate justification if necessary with enough detail for an outside person to be able to make judgement on reasonability.
 For example, if your budgeted equipment cost more than expected, a justification of “it cost more than expected” might not be enough.
 You may want to describe that the original quote was for a model since discontinued; that you looked at alternatives and this is the best alternative; without this equipment, you would risk not meeting your project goal.

 - Invoices, contracts, or receipts (no credit card slips)

 - Authorization of PI or delegate

 - For travel expense, check the sponsor guidelines and SFU Travel Business Expense Policy AD3.02.

-The Tri-Agency Financial Administration Guide was revised in September 2017 to reflect the participation of all three grant Agencies (i.e., NSERC, SSHRC and CIHR).
+The Tri-Agency Financial Administration Guide reflects the rules of all three grant Agencies (i.e., NSERC, SSHRC and CIHR).
 Please visit the Guide in regards to eligible and non-eligible expenses and supporting evidences.

 - In the absence of a written Agency policy, the institutional policy (e.g., per diem rates for travel) is to be applied.